pingidentity/terraform-provider-pingone/docs/resources/population.md

 page_title: "pingone_population Resource - terraform-provider-pingone"
 subcategory: "SSO"
 description: |-
-  Resource to create and manage PingOne populations.
+  Resource to create and manage a PingOne population in an environment.
 ---

 # pingone_population (Resource)

-Resource to create and manage PingOne populations.
+Resource to create and manage a PingOne population in an environment.

 ~> This resource cannot manage the default population of an environment.
 The `pingone_population_default` resource can be used instead.